badstyle319/Leetcode/README.md

 # Leetcode
-This is my C/C++ code for solving leetcode problems.
+This is my repo for solving leetcode problems.